E-Book Reader Review: Amazon Kindle Touch, Wi-Fi, 6" E Ink Display

 Amazon Kindle Touch, Not As Nice as Newer Kindles But I Like It!

-I got a free Amazon Kindle Touch from my local librarian because they received two Amazon Kindles that no on the e was using to learn how to use the e-book checkouts for e-book readers.
+I got a free Amazon Kindle Touch from my local librarian because they received two Amazon Kindles that no was using to learn how to use the e-book checkouts for e-book readers.
 So she was nice and gave it to me for free!

 The Amazon Kindle Touch is pretty good.
 I like the design, I can see the screen easily and I like that you can adjust the font size for the books.
 It also has text to speech depending on the book, but sometimes it just sounds funny because it’s not a natural reading voice speaking to you.